What is Cost of Goods Sold (COGS)?

 As another industry-specific example, COGS for SaaS companies could include hosting fees and third-party APIs integrated directly into the selling process.

-While a broad generalization, COGS tend to consist of variable costs, as the value is dependent on the production volume.
+- Cost of Goods Sold (COGS) → COGS are “direct costs” that tend to consist of variable costs, as the value is dependent on the production volume.

 The gross profit metric represents the earnings remaining once direct costs (i.e. COGS) are deducted from revenue.